 January 2013 Lida Cope (ECU) presents Creating a Digital Archive for Texas Czech: Applied Documentation for the Community, Education, and Research at the AATSEEL convention in Boston, Massachusetts.

-December 2012 Five of the 14 boxes located and arranged to be moved to the Briscoe Center.
+December 2012 Five of the 14 boxes located and arranged to be moved to the BCAH.
 Thanks to Helen Oelrich and Roger Kolar, Svatava Jakobson’s former student and activist involved in the Czech Educational Foundation of Texas, Roger Kolar.

 December 2012 Jessica Vargas, an undergraduate student at UT Austin, funded from the Texas Endowment for Czech Studies to compile an extensive bibliography of sources on the language, culture, and history of Texas Czechs.

-December 2012 Lida Cope (ECU) spends a week to work at the Briscoe Center for the American History to help identify Svatava Pírková Jakobson’s recordings.
+December 2012 Lida Cope (ECU) spends a week to work at the Briscoe Center for the American History (BCAH) to help identify Svatava Pirková Jakobson’s recordings.
 The trip was funded by the English Department at East Carolina University.
-86 of 92 digitized recordings available at Briscoe were sorted and identified to the extent possible.
+86 of 92 digitized recordings available at the BCAH were sorted and identified to the extent possible.
 Many of them are highly valuable as they include interviews with fully proficient speakers of Texas Czech from the 1970s-80s.
-The purpose of this work, as it continues, is two-fold: Help catalog these recordings enabling the Briscoe Center to make them accessible to the general public; select recordings for full processing and inclusion in the Texas Czech Dialect Archive.
+The purpose of this work, as it continues, is two-fold: Help catalog these recordings enabling the BCAH to make them accessible to the general public; select recordings for full processing and inclusion in the Texas Czech Dialect Archive.
 Renewed effort has been made to locate the pieces of the extensive Jakobson collection to be sorted, identified, organized, cataloged and available for further research.

 October 2012 Lida Cope’s 327 analog tapes are digitized, thanks to Mike Heidenreich of Liberal Arts Instructional Technology Services and his team.
-All half-hour files are inputted in DASe and ready to be processed.
+All half-hour files are inputted in the Digital Archive Services (DASe) database and ready to be processed.

 May-August 2012 Hannah Calkins, a graduate student at UT Austin, with Lida Cope segment 7 hours of recordings.
 The first few are transcribed; 15 out of 16 ½-minute to 5-minute segments with corresponding transcriptions in draft completed.